Projects and Publications

 UK Constitutional Reform: What Has Worked and What Hasn’t?

-This project, led by Dr Richard Johnson, aims to provide a critical evaluation of recent constitutional reforms.
+This project, led by Dr Richard Johnson, aimed to provide a critical evaluation of recent constitutional reforms.
 Did they deliver what their proponents claimed?
 Have they generally improved governance, or added further complication?
 Have they helped to unite the UK or drive further division?
 Did they enhance or obscure accountability?

 Coronavirus: Making Women Visible